 For growing cannabis indoors, it's the kind of detail that counts!
 If the coconut falls on the tiles, even after watering, a brush or vacuum cleaner and nothing appears!
 Unlike potting compost which can be very messy.

-Coconut fiber is a good compromise between soil and hydro:
+Coconut fiber is a good compromise between soil grown cannabis and hydroponic systems:

 Tips: How to grow cannabis in coconut?

-A beginner can get started with coco once the basics of growing cannabis are acquired.
+A beginner can get started with growing cannabis plants in coco once the basics of growing weed are acquired.
 However, coconut cultivation has some specificities that are worth bearing in mind.

 The importance of using fertilizers at each irrigation